Planning a trip to Greece but don’t know where to start? Check out this Two Weeks Greece Itinerary and enjoy the wonders

 Interested in exploring it?
-Here’s a sample Two Weeks Greece itinerary for you to enjoy!
-Ready to chomp on endless feta cheese my wonder friends?
+Here is a Two Weeks Greece itinerary for you to enjoy!
+Ready to chomp on endless feta cheese, my wonder friends?

 Your first and probably most important stop on your Two Weeks Grece Itinerary is Athens where you will find yourself immersed in the Greek way of life.
 It is also here where you shall find Greece’s most important Hellenistic Temple: The Parthenon, located in the wonderful Acropolis of Athens.

 Athens is also the crossroads from where you can start your journey by ferry to some of Greek’s many islands or to continue further inroad to the historical Peloponeso Peninsula, the Magical Monasteries of Meteora and the vibrant Thessaloniki.

 Other than museums, my favorite part of being in Athens is to simply talk to the locals and listen to their stories.
 They’re proud of being an Athenian and maybe one day you’ll become one too.

 Athens is today one of Europe’s coolest capitals and it isn’t hard to understand why.
 With its bustling nightlife, its many up and coming hip cafes and the huge amount of Greek ancient monuments soon you’ll be considering basing yourself here as an expat!

 Located about 4 to 5 hours north-west of Athens, Meteora is unlike any other place you’ve ever been or imagined and it’s best done by spending at least a couple of days here in order to soak in its majestic beauty.